aaugustin/django-sequences/README.rst

 Getting started
 ===============

-django-sequences is tested with Django 3.2 (LTS) and 4.0.
+django-sequences is tested with Django 3.2 (LTS), 4.0, and 4.1.
 It is also tested with all database backends built-in to Django: MySQL/MariaDB, Oracle, PostgreSQL and SQLite.